Home Exhibitions Biography Publications Gallery Films Conflict A Cape for Healing PhD Work and Exhibition Installations

 This image of the crying child is repeated across the piece because I find the hurt caused to children by the conflicts of adults so reprehensible.
 This child is from the N. Ireland of the late 20th century and I also made Her Pillow, the Earth in memory of and in response to the deaths of children in Syria in this present century, in this case in Aleppo in particular.
 More about this piece is on my Conflict page and both pieces have been exhibited under the aegis of Conflict Textiles.
 My piece Continuum has been shown at six exhibitions to date, two solo exhibitions, A Sense of Longing: Hiraeth, MOMA, Machynlleth, Powys and Conflict, Mid Wales Arts Centre, Powys and three group exhibitions, Lines of Communication, Prism Exhibiting Group, Hoxton Arches, London, Stitched Legacies of Conflict, Roe Valley Arts and Cultural Centre, Limavady, Co.
 Londonderry and Stitched Voices, Aberystwyth Arts Centre, Ceredigion.

 Detail with poppies, young woman and injured man

 As well as imaging the destruction of buildings and the fear and waste of the violence, the piece also points to the caring side of humanity that offers hope, in the figure of a young woman who goes to the aid of a bomb victim.
 She holds his wrist tenderly as she looks for help; he stares at us, shocked, covered in ash.
 The ravages of violence have not taken away the impetus for compassion that so many share.

-This detail shows one of the mirror shards that are held to the fabric surface with red thread.
+This detail shows another of the mirror shards that are held to the fabric surface with red thread.
 Their inclusion allows us our reflection to be brought into the drama of the work and we are invited both to bring our own experiences to engage with the piece and to reflect on what it is within the human psyche that leads some to follow paths of often indiscriminate destruction, causing so much pain, tearing lives and families apart.
 The weeping child calls out for our help and protection.